 Up to version 12, Opera made their own engine for Opera, called Presto.
-But 2013, they decided to re-create the browser from scratch, built on Chromium with the Blink engine.
+But in 2013, they decided to re-create the browser from scratch, built on Chromium with the Blink engine.
 The first version of the "new Opera" was Opera 15, and the older, Presto based browser, was discontinued (version 13 and 14 was skipped).
 But as the new browser was built from scratch, it lost many features.
 Therefore, there are still many users that want to use Opera 12.
 As it differs very much, there's a second wiki page for that version.
 You can access it here: OperaBrowser12.

 The best and easiest way to install Opera is by just downloading the deb-package from Opera's website.
 When you install the package, it will add their repository, automatically configured for updates.

 Once you have downloaded the file, you can install it by double clicking on the file to open Ubuntu software center.
 If you don't want to add the repository, you can install the package by opening a terminal in the directory where you have downloaded Opera, and run this command:

 When you do this, you will be asked if you want to add their repository or not.

 You can read more about this here: http://deb.opera.com/manual.html

 You can convert the deb package with this script: https://gist.github.com/ruario/8416e36372f1a976a713

 (Open a terminal with the keyboard shortcut ctrl + alt + T)

 sudo apt install adobe-flashplugin

 If apt cannot find the package, you have to enable the "Canonical Partners" repository: